nemostatus/binary_tree/README.md

 3 Find the purpose of bst
  One of the most important applications of the Binary tree is in the searching algorithm.
 4 Find out how to code a bst
+Here's a snippet  of code that is a class representing a node(from geeksforgeeks)

+class Node
+{
+    constructor(data)
+    {
+        this.data = data;
+        this.left = null;
+        this.right = null;
+    }
+}

+ Data is initialized with data which is passed when object for this node is created and left and right is set to null.
 5 types

 full binary tree = this type is when all branches have 2 nodes and the bottom row is all filled out